choudarirashmithareddy-lang/RTL_Workshop/Module2/README.md

 ## Final Takeaway

-The main workflow covered in Day 2 is:
+The main workflow covered in Module 2 is:

 **Study the Technology → Understand the Library → Write RTL → Simulate → Synthesize → Map to Standard Cells**